d-morrison/IntroStatActivities/_book/15-data-exploration.md

-# Data Exploration: Concussions
+# Semester Review

 \setstretch{1}

+## Data Exploration: Concussions

 ### Learning objectives

 1. Read research articles and

-2.

-### Concussions
+2. Evaluate scope of inference for studies.

+### Articles on Concussions. {-}

-Read through the following abstracts before class and be prepared to discuss the following questions in your groups.
+**Read through the following abstracts before class and be prepared to discuss the following questions in your groups.**

 (a) The questions researchers wanted to answer.